diana-shyrokikh/airport-api-service/README.md

 ### API
 1. Airport API Service is accessible at `http://localhost:8000/api/v1/airport/`
-2. The detailed Page for a specific resource is available at `http://localhost:8000/api/v1/airport/<resource_name>/id/`
+2. The Detailed Page for a specific resource is available at `http://localhost:8000/api/v1/airport/<resource_name>/id/`
 3. Registration Page is accessible at `http://localhost:8000/api/v1/user/register/`
-4. Token Obtain Pair Page is accessible at `http://localhost:8000/api/v1/user/token/`
+4. The Token Obtain Pair Page is accessible at `http://localhost:8000/api/v1/user/token/`
 5. Token Refresh Page is accessible at `http://localhost:8000/api/v1/user/token/refresh/`
 6. Django Admin Page is accessible at `http://localhost:8000/admin/`